-My Home Page
+My Personal Home Page

 Channing Brown

-After 23 years living and working in central New Jersey,
+After 24 years living and working in central New Jersey,

-I re-located back to Illinois in February 2006,
+I relocated back to Illinois in 2006,

 specifically to Champaign, home of the